ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 ## What's left to do

-### Phase 4 (I/O) - 0%
+### Phase 4 continuation (~30% done, 70% to go)

-Now that the interpreter and engine are complete, this is where the game becomes responsive in the real world:

-- Add `engine.c` and `mps_interp.c` to the PS2 Makefile
-- Embed STARTUP.MPS in the ELF (or read from `host:/`)
-- Bridge engine_object_t state into the renderer:
-  - For each visible RCharacter / RPButton / RAnimation / RHotSpot,
-    look up its sprite by set_id and draw at (x,y) with current frame
-  - z-order the draw list so layering matches the original game
+- **Bridge engine state into the renderer:** for each visible RCharacter / RPButton / RAnimation / RHotSpot, look up its sprite by set_id and draw at (x,y) with current frame. z-order the draw list.
+This is the moment ClueFinders becomes visible.
-- `CacheDLL` reads `.rsc` files; `UncacheAllDLLs` frees
-- USB / CD / DVD file I/O for assets
+- **CacheDLL implementation:** parse `.rsc` resource files to extract ASEQ sprite animations, RRGB palettes, NFNT bitmap fonts, WAVE audio.
+  Currently CacheDLL is a logged stub.
-- DS2 input via libpad - convert button presses to mouse-equivalent events, pump engine_hotspot_hit_test for click handling
+- **DS2 input via libpad:** convert button presses to a virtual mouse cursor.
+Pump engine_hotspot_hit_test for click handling.
-- SPU2 audio via audsrv - SoundAction now actually plays
+- **SPU2 audio via audsrv:** SoundAction actually plays.
+- **USB / CD / DVD asset loading on real hardware** (currently uses PCSX2's host:/ which only works in emulation).
-- Memory card save/load for player profiles
+- **Memory card save/load** for player profiles.

 ### Phase 5 (Smacker video) - 0%